 - Microsoft application patches (such as Microsoft Office, Microsoft Exchange, Microsoft SQL etc).

-You can choose to apply the above types to either servers or workstations at a specified time and you can furthermore choose not to apply updates that will force reboot the computer once the patch has been installed.
+You can select to apply the above types to either servers or workstations at a specified time and you can furthermore choose not to apply updates that will force a reboot on the device once the patch has been installed.